andremann/SKG-IF/docs/source/products.rst

 Venue
 """"""""""""
-:Description: A :ref:`Venue <Venue>` identifiers for the manifestation.
+:Description: A :ref:`Venue <Venue>` identifier for the manifestation.
 :Type: String
 :Use: Mandatory (1)

 Hosting data source
 """"""""""""
-:Description: A :ref:`Data source <Data source>` identifiers for the manifestation.`
+:Description: A :ref:`Data source <Data source>` identifier for the manifestation.`
 :Type: String
 :Use: Mandatory (1)